dcollinsn/fab-docs/trp.md

 Flesh and Blood uses two separate rating systems, XP and ELO, to track player performance in official tournaments.

-**XP - Casual and Professional**
+**XP**

-Both Casual and Professional tournaments use the “XP” rating system.
+All tournaments use the “XP” rating system.
 XP is gained for match wins.
 No XP is lost upon a match loss or draw.

-XP is used to rank players on a global XP leaderboard, and is used to qualify players to Professional tournaments among other things.
+XP is used to rank players on a global XP leaderboard and is used to qualify players for Professional tournaments among other things.

-**ELO - Professional**
+**ELO**

-Only Professional tournaments use the ELO rating system.
+Only Competitive and Professional tournaments use the ELO rating system.

 A players ELO rating is influenced by match wins, losses, and draws.
 The amount of ELO rating points a player can gain or lose in any given match is dependent on the comparative ELO rating of their opponent.